alexandrehcdc/the-moviedb-app/README.md

 ![License](https://img.shields.io/github/license/mashape/apistatus.svg?style=flat-square)
 ![Travis](https://img.shields.io/travis/alexandrehcdc/the-moviedb-app?style=flat-square)

+## Features and usage
+This application is made based on the **[The Movie DB](https://www.themoviedb.org/)** API, which shows the latest upcoming movies.
+**Features**:
+- Search by movie title;
+- Movie details;
+- Dark and Light mode;
+- Location pick (you can see upcoming movies from other regions around the world!);
+- Available in Portuguese-BR and English-US.

 ## Installation and requirements
 You will need **[CocoaPods](https://cocoapods.org/)** and **[Xcode](https://developer.apple.com/xcode/)** installed on your machine to retrieve and build the dependencies used on this project, with these simple steps: